top of page

 Why?
 What resolve did these four women agree upon?
 It stems from the Dalai Llama quote that is also painted on the our studio walls: “If every 8-year-old in the world were taught meditation, we would eliminate violence in one generation.”
 They took this to heart with Molly at the forefront.

-Molly, Rachel Harwood, Lora Halfhill and Shawna Poppen, all went into the schools of Dubuque, IA and began teaching what is still taught today – Challenge to Change’s signature Yoga in the Schools Program.
+Molly, Rachel Harwood, Lora Halfhill, and Shawna Poppen, all went into the schools of Dubuque, IA and began teaching what is still taught today – Challenge to Change’s signature Mindful Education in Schools Program.
 Fast forward to today where there are about 30 Yoga in the Schools instructors statewide who now teach in about 50 different schools throughout the State of Iowa.

 “I’ve heard it said that people come into our lives for a reason, bringing something we must learn.” ~ For Good from the Broadway musical, Wicked